 Feldman's first volume of poetry was the semi-autobiographical Works and Days, which appeared in 1961 and earned him immediate acclaim.
 It was followed by The Pripet Marshes (1965) and Leaping Clear (1976), both finalists for the National Book Award; All of Us Here (1986), a finalist for the National Book Critics Circle Award; The Life and Letters (1994), a finalist for the Poets' Prize; and Beautiful False Things: Poems (2000); among others.
 His Collected Poems, 1954-2004 was a career summary.

-Feldman is the recipient of a National Institute of Arts and Letters award as well as fellowships from The Academy of American Poets, The Guggenheim Foundation, The Ingram Merrill Foundation, and The MacArthur Foundation.
-He lives in Buffalo, New York.
+Feldman is the recipient of a National Institute of Arts and Letters award (1973) as well as fellowships from the Guggenheim Foundation (1973), the Academy of American Poets (1986), and the MacArthur Foundation (1992).